asherLZR/lazy-dynamic-programming/README.md

 ### Haskell Implementation
 DP in a functional language with immutable variables utilises the caching property of unevaluated values, [thunks](https://wiki.haskell.org/Thunk) in Haskell.
 Each row is built recursively by taking as input the previous row, the row count, and character being compared.

-An in-depth explanation of how DP problems are implemented in Haskell can be found [here](http://travis.athougies.net/posts/2018-05-05-dynamic-programming-is-recursion.html).
+An in-depth explanation of how DP problems are solved in Haskell can be found [here](http://travis.athougies.net/posts/2018-05-05-dynamic-programming-is-recursion.html).

 This is a copy of the implementation provided in the [paper](http://users.monash.edu/~lloyd/tildeStrings/Alignment/92.IPL.html), translated to Haskell and commented.
 ```hs